ItradeLQ/ticket-lifecycle/README.md

 <p>
 Change the department of the ticket from support to System administrator has the all permissions to do everything.

-Change the priority level from normal to emergency.
+Change the priority level from normal to High.
 </p>
 <br />